pre-commit/pre-commit-hooks/README.md

 file filters.
 Caveat: In this configuration, empty commits (`git commit --allow-empty`) would always be allowed by this hook.

 #### `pretty-format-json`
 Checks that all your JSON files are pretty.
 "Pretty" here means that keys are sorted and indented.
 You can configure this with the following commandline options:
-  - `--autofix` - automatically format json files
+  - `--autofix` - automatically format json files.
   - `--indent ...` - Control the indentation (either a number for a number of spaces or a string of whitespace).
 Defaults to 2 spaces.
-  - `--no-ensure-ascii` preserve unicode characters instead of converting to escape sequences
+  - `--no-ensure-ascii` preserve unicode characters instead of converting to escape sequences.
-  - `--no-sort-keys` - when autofixing, retain the original key ordering (instead of sorting the keys)
+  - `--no-sort-keys` - when autofixing, retain the original key ordering (instead of sorting the keys).
   - `--top-keys comma,separated,keys` - Keys to keep at the top of mappings.

 #### `requirements-txt-fixer`